Congratulations, you are pregnant so your

 settle at home as soon as possible after the birth, with a focus on your needs and those of your baby.
 The Midwife will discuss hospital discharge with you and how you can be supported with

 The hospital will organise the domiciliary

-midwife to attend your home, with consent, in the first two days from discharge.
+midwife to attend your home, (with your consent), in the first two days from discharge.
 If

-you live out of the allocated region we can organise the Outreach program to visit you.
-You are then discharged and the relevant service will contact
+you live out of the allocated region we can organise the Outreach Midwife to visit you.
+You are then discharged and the relevant maternal and child health service will contact

 you depending on where you live.